Did Western CEO Incentives Contribute to China’s Technological Rise?

 Date Written: October 1, 2020

-We study the role of Western CEO incentives in fostering the technological rise of China.
-Due to China's quid pro quo policy, foreign multinationals face a trade-off between the short-term benefits of accessing China's vast market and the long-term costs of transferring technology to China.
-Leveraging microdata on the global patent network, we construct novel measures to describe technological interactions between US firms and over 70 countries.
-We find that firms managed by CEOs with high-powered incentive contracts form more partnerships with China and transfer more technology to China.
-These firms subsequently lose R&D human capital to China and face more patenting competition from China, suggesting negative long-term consequences in innovation.
-The evidence is consistent with the myopia-inducing instead of the effort-inducing property of high-powered CEO incentives.
-The paper reveals an important real effect of CEO incentives and highlights a novel channel behind China's technological catch-up.
+China’s quid-pro-quo policy requires foreign multinationals to trade off the short-term benefits of market access and the long-term costs of technology transfer.
+Do Western CEO incentives affect this trade-off?
+We document that firms managed by CEOs with high-powered incentive contracts form more partnerships with China and transfer more technology there.
+These firms subsequently lose R&D human capital to China and face more patenting competition from China, suggesting negative long-term consequences.
+We provide evidence consistent with the myopia-inducing property of high-powered CEO incentives.
+The paper highlights an important real effect of CEO incentives and a novel channel behind China’s technological catch-up.

 Keywords: Managerial compensation, CEOs, myopia, innovation, technology transfer, patents, China